psas/liquid-engine-test-stand/TSAR/README.md

 ####What are the milestones we need to hit?
 October: assessment of each High,mid,low system requirements and the tools which will be used for each system.
 November: Completed state-machine design, Front end specifications completed, sensor specifications completed.
-December: Interface with the fuel sensor or other LFETS need and provide data output for their project.
+December: Interface with the fuel sensor or other LFETS needs and provide data output for their project.
 January: All sensors specified, all valves under control.
 February: Interface with all sensors and have real-time, time alligned data output.
 March: